 - 2 tablespoons dark brown sugar (optional if the fruit is sweet)

 - 2 quarts fresh perfectly ripe small to medium strawberries, rinsed

 - 3 pints French vanilla ice cream

-- Garnish with one of the reserved whole strawberries.
+Garnish with one of the reserved whole strawberries and a mint sprig.
 Sprinkle with brown sugar or confectioners' sugar, if desired.
 Serve immediately.

 - It appears the use of vanilla ice cream is a distinctly American invention.